betaglot/plantabeta/docs/Proposal.md

 - Expand the EcoSystem section, adding more microsite types to Plantbeta.
 - HighBaller Observation
     - Identify individual strengths and weaknesses.
     - How do HighBallers plant more trees?
-How much has to do with movement speed and how much to do with Routing (Land Management)?
+How much has to do with moto speed and how much to do with Routing (Land Management)?
 - LowBaller Observation
     - Identify individual strengths and weaknesses.
     - Observe what makes them slow and record it using the elements of Plantbeta.